 Nubuck Leather

-Made of full-grain leather, but given a brushed finish that has a suede-like feel, Nubuck leather is a common sight on heavier-duty hiking shoes.
+Made of full-grain leather, but given a brushed finish that has a suede-like feel, nubuck leather is a common sight on heavier-duty hiking shoes.
 The softer-touch leather is lighter and more flexible than traditional, glossy full-leather options and more durable than most nylons.
 It does fall short in breathability, however.
 As a result, it’s common to find a mix of leather and nylon mesh for abrasion resistance and breathability, as seen on shoes like the Merrell Moab and Keen Targhee Vent.
-Hoka's Anacapa 2 Low GTX also features a recycled mesh upper crisscrossed with Nubuck leather overlays, which boosts durability while still affording decent breathability—a tricky balance for waterproof shoes.
+Hoka's Anacapa 2 Low GTX also features a recycled mesh upper crisscrossed with nubuck leather overlays, which boosts durability while still affording decent breathability—a tricky balance for waterproof shoes.

 Hoka Anacapa GTX (closeup of upper)

-A closeup of the Hoka Anacapa 2 Low GTX's recycled mesh and Nubuck leather upper | Credit: Chris Carter
+A closeup of the Hoka Anacapa 2 Low GTX's mesh and nubuck leather upper | Credit: Chris Carter

 Midsoles and Cushioning